 As the seeping reality hits home that Tata Madiba is no longer with us.
 People around the globe have begun to eulogise the great man.
 After all, Nelson's, impact on the immediate lives and greater societies of our beloved nation, continent and the global far reaches remains a telling gesture of his great humanness.
 The current narrative has succinctly shifted from surreal somberness to a great sense of, "I remember the time Tata Madiba once greeted me; I will never forget that perfect moment".
 While the celebratory dancing and struggle songs that have now become a common feature in places like the FNB stadium in recent days.
-A reminiscent feel of his release from prison 23 years prior sounds more apt .
-However, back then the mood was less sombre more satisfactory and gratifying.
+Now feels reminiscent of his release from prison 23 years prior sounds more aptly appropriate .
+However, back then the mood was less sombre, more satisfactory and gratifying.
 And as the world watches grim faced and teetering at the possible effects his loss will have on this nation.
-The question then remains shall we survive without his wisdom and guidance?
+The question then remains; shall we survive without his wisdom and guidance?
 Time will tell.

 Elsewhere in history, Francis Fukuyama eloquently surmised in 1989 that the fall of the Berlin wall and the end of communism was truly the "end of history" as we used to know it.
 In the South African case-it wouldn't be too far off if one tries to draw comparisons akin to Fukuyama's own account of history in this particular case.

-While no words could ever overstate his vexing support for human equality; the struggles Nelson fought for still remain the central issues at the heart of the South African narrative.
+While no words could ever over exude his vexing support for human equality; the struggles Nelson fought for still remain the central theme at the heart of the South African narrative.
 Put aside, it would be amiss of me to play down his long lasting contributions to humanity, because his impact will definitely reverberate till the ends of time.
 After all, Nelson the humanitarian touchstone was far ahead of his contemporaries and will forever remain too far out of reach for us in the foreseeable as well.
-And now that the deserving eulogies have been afforded the; man, the ideal, and dictum of humanism.
-Serious introspection and measured reactions are needed to make-do without his domineering presence.
+And now that the dust has settled and the deserving eulogies have been afforded the; man, the ideal, and dictum of humanism.
+Serious introspection and measured reactions are required to make-do without his domineering presence.

 Although I am speaking under correction.
 I think its fair to assume South Africa's last God-sent has unfortunately left us.
 And judging by the current modus operandi my assumption has a justifiable means and ends.
 While this vibrant and eccentric rainbow nation of ours still licks its wounds and regularly picks at the scabs of its bloody history.
 Certain struggles remain etched into the South African discourse.
 And of course our historical indifference's needs no introduction, however poignant this may be, its a completely different topic in itself.
 Perhaps it deserves its own stylized write-up at some later juncture.
 Now that is said, back to the current "modus operandi".